thoughtbot/dns/book/chapters/appendix/install.md

 ## Installing tools

-We'll be installing the software used in this book with a package manager.
+We will be installing the software used in this book with a package manager.
 Unix and Linux operating systems often come with a package manager installed.
-Package managers are great because in addition to installing software, they install supporting packages, keep an up-to-date list of safe software packages, and make it very easy to uninstall software later.
+Package managers are handy because, in addition to installing software, they install supporting packages, keep an up-to-date list of safe software packages, and make it easy to uninstall software later.

-You can think of a package like an application; software written to do a specific set of tasks.
-The difference is that these packages are used almost always from the command prompt instead of opening up a graphical interface.
+Think of a package like an application: software written to do a specific set of tasks.
+The difference is that these packages are almost always used from the command prompt instead of opening up a graphical interface.
 Installing graphical applications via a package manager is not unheard of, however.

 The tools used in this book (`dig`, `host`, `openssl`, `nslookup`, and `whois`) are all available via a package manager.
-While this is incredibly convenient, even _more_ convenient is that many of these tools are often already installed.
+While this is incredibly convenient, it is even _more_ convenient that many of these tools are already installed.

 From your shell or command prompt, you can use the `which` command to see if a tool is installed: